keroxp/servest/README.md

   console.error(e);
   req.respond({
     status: 500,
-    body: new TextEncoder().encode("Internal Server Error") });
+    body: "Internal Server Error"
   });
+});
 ```

 ### Agent API

 Agent API is basic HTTP/HTTPS agent.
-It manages persistent connection to host.
+It manages persistent connection to the host.
 Each request will be sent in serial.

 `fetch` is enough for most cases.
-It is useful if you want to manage keep-alive connection to host.
+It is useful if you want to manage keep-alive connection to the host.

-Use `fetch` for https request.

 #### GET